Skip to content

 Answer: Au (from the Latin aurum).

-Why it stumps people: “Go” or “Gd” feel right.
-They’re not.
+The trap: “Go” or “Gd” feel right.
+Neither is.
 Gd is gadolinium.
-Eleven element symbols come from Latin or other non-English roots: Na (sodium, from natrium), Fe (iron, from ferrum), Ag (silver, from argentum).
+Eleven element symbols trace back to Latin or other non-English roots: Na (sodium, from natrium), Fe (iron, from ferrum), Ag (silver, from argentum).

 20. What is the most abundant element in the universe?
 (Medium)